 Personal counseling is available to students for any problems that may involve the use and/or abuse of drugs and alcohol, including helping someone else with a substance abuse problem.
-Other issues of concern are also addressed in the Averett Counseling Center.
-The counseling center maintains many educational resources for those purposes.
+Other issues of concern are also addressed in the Averett Counseling Center include adjustment, anxiety, depression, relationship issues, stress management, and more.
 The counseling center personnel will also provide supportive help and appropriate referrals to agencies and/or individuals who can provide the necessary care and treatment of persons with alcohol, drug, or other problems when needed.
+All Averett counseling services are free of charge.